senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data-linux-macos.md

     ```

-   **Windows Command Prompt (not Windows PowerShell) example:**

-   If you are running on a Windows system,
-   copy/paste the following into the Windows Command Prompt:

-    ```console
-    docker run ^
-        --name senzing-my-demo-1 ^
-        --publish 8260:8260 ^
-        --publish 8261:8261 ^
-        --pull always ^
-        --rm ^
-        --volume %SENZING_MY_DEMO_1%:/tmp/sqlite ^
-        senzing/senzing-tools demo-quickstart

-    ```

-1. In a separate window on your local workstation, start an interactive Python session.
+1. In a separate terminal window on your local workstation, start an interactive Python session.
    Example:

     ```console